 Careers in Business and Government

-Because of the valuable training in critical thinking, problem solving, and communication skills that History majors gain through their education, a great many of our graduates find employment in a range of non-historical business careers in book publishing, newspaper editing, technical writing, journalism (as both foreign and domestic correspondents), real estate appraisal, insurance underwriting, and market research, among other fields.
+Because of the valuable training in critical thinking, problem-solving, and communication skills History majors gain through your education, a great many of our graduates find employment in a range of non-historical business careers in book publishing, newspaper editing, technical writing, journalism (as both foreign and domestic correspondents), real estate appraisal, insurance underwriting, and market research, among other fields.

 Matt Miller, WIU's Distinguished History Alum for 2008 and a successful corporate CEO, has commented that: